 Finally we will build an independent gym/home exercise programme which you can use to maintain the strength and balance of the whole body as needed.

 Women’s Health conditions are often suffered in silence, but with the right assessment and treatment many can be well managed.
-Physiotherapist, Elisabeth Dacker is here to explain Women’s Health Services in more detail and how we might be able to help you.
+Here we explain our Women’s Health Services in more detail and how we might be able to help you.

 Massage Therapy during pregnancy is proven to relieve back and leg pain, as well as reduce anxiety and depression.
 Learn the best techniques to do at home, with a partner, from an expert Soft Tissue Therapist.